LENT WEEK 3

 Uncared for soil grows weeds: This week’s haiku meditation comes straight from a gardening article on how to prepare soil for the transition from winter to spring.
 There is a great deal of attention that goes into it.
 One gardening article literally said the exact words, “Uncared for soil will only become suited for weeds to grow.”
 How often does the soil in our hearts go uncared for?

 A key practice to prevent weeds from taking over our hearts and minds is to position ourselves to see beauty and to allow ourselves to be formed by it.
 There are many distractions in one day that are designed to hijack our imaginations, however, what we fix our eyes on is what we will become.
 How much time do we spend scrolling the internet, Netflix, Amazon, news apps…etc?
 Our time and attention can be so easily squandered and leave us feeling empty, irritated, angry or even numb.
 We give over our imaginations too often to the thief of distraction which leads to becoming desensitized.
-Positioning ourselves to see beauty awakens and revitalizes our senses and allows the sanctifying of our imaginations.
+Positioning in the path of beauty awakens and revitalizes our senses and allows the sanctifying of our imaginations.

 British Theologian Oliver Davies says: “When the imagination takes purchase, the human self who imagines begins to find him or herself at home in the world.
 For the imagination is primarily about envisaging possibilities of new existence or new meaning which are constructed from and remain true to the realities that we already know.
 Our imaginations take us to new places and situations previously unconceived, but they do so by the disciplined reordering of the sensations, memories and perceptions of what is already familiar to us.”